lalohrndz/lalohrndz/README.md

 <p align="left">
 My name is José Eduardo Hernández Pastor, i'm a front-end / full-stack developer from Mexico City <img src="https://cdn.jsdelivr.net/gh/lalohrndz/CDNAssets/GithubReadme/Flag_of_Mexico.svg.png" width="20">

-🧑‍💻 Currently working as Outsystems Developer at RadSoft.\
+🧑‍💻 Currently working as Power Platform Developer in EY.\
 ✒ Checkout my [new blog!](https://eduardopastor.tech/blog) I post about code, design and other resources that can help on daily work as developer.
 </p>